techeniac/code-challenge/src/problem6/README.md

 ----------

 This specification should provide the backend engineering team with all necessary information to implement the module.
-Any additional comments or questions can be discussed in subsequent meetings.

 ----------